elsanussi-s-mneina/phonetics-modeling/README.md

 `stack -- ghci`

-You can then type in code like the following:
+You can then type in code like the following (starting after the ">"):

 `*Main> map analyzeIPA ["ð", "ə"]
 `